nuxt/nuxt/docs/3.api/3.utils/set-page-layout.md

 ```

 ::alert{icon=👉}
-If you choose to set the layout dynamically on the server side, you _must_ do so before the layout is rendered by Vue (that is, within a plugin or route middleware) to avoid a hydration mismatch.
+If you choose to set the layout dynamically on the server side, you _must_ do so before it is rendered by Vue (that is, within a plugin or route middleware) to avoid a hydration mismatch.
 ::